harness/developer-hub/docs/first-gen/firstgen-release-notes/harness-saa-s-release-notes.md

 If you don't see a new feature or enhancement in your Harness account, it might be behind a Feature Flag.
 Contact [Harness Support](mailto:support@harness.io) to enable the feature.

-## April 6, 2023, version 79007
+## April 10, 2023, version 79015

 ### Continuous Delivery

 #### What's new

-- Harness recommends that you use the `kubelogin` auth plugin to authenticate the Google Kubernetes Engine cluster with Kubernetes version 1.22 or later.
+- Harness recommends that you use the `kubelogin` auth plugin to authenticate the Google Kubernetes Engine (GKE) cluster with Kubernetes version 1.22 or later.
 (CDS-52514)

   The open source community requires that all provider-specific codes that currently exist in the OSS codebase must be removed starting from version 1.26.
 You can now use client-go credential plugins to authenticate Kubernetes cluster logins.
 Auth Provider is deprecated for Kubernetes version 1.22 or later, and completely unsupported for versions 1.26 or later.
 For Harness Azure cloud providers connecting to AKS with Kubernetes version 1.22 or later, we recommend using the `kubelogin` auth plugin for authentication.